The purpose of this web site is:

 The S Resources button links to the various categories for products that are available on the market for S-scale modelers.
 It quite literally lists all known companies, manufacturers, retailers, etc. that manufacture or carry anything useful to S-scale modelers.

-The Scale Modeling button on the right takes you to pages that show modeling in the "scale" side of S-scale.
-Included are photos modelers have contributed to this web site, a complete listing of known S-scale engines and cars, trucks, structures, automobiles, loads, etc. There is a page that contains hundreds of links to other web sites or online videos featuring S-scale modeling.
-Also covered in this section are the various narrow-gauges.
+The Scale Modeling button on the right takes you to pages that show modeling in the "scale" side of S-scale (standard- and narrow-gauge).
+Included are photos modelers have contributed to this web site, and a complete listing of previous and current-production S-scale engines, cars, trucks, structures, automobiles, loads, etc. There is also a page that contains hundreds of links to other web sites and online videos featuring S-scale modeling.

 The "S" Clubs button provides not only a complete listing of all known S-scale model railroad clubs, but also information about how the NASG supports S-scale clubs.

-The Extra Board button leads to pages that don't really fit within any of the above categories, but still provide useful and interesting information, including a description of the photos you see in the home page rotation.
+The Extra Board button leads to pages that don't really fit within any of the above categories, but still provide useful and interesting information, including a description of the photos you see in the home page rotation, manufacturers' history, S-scale product notes, general modeling notes, and site maps for this web site.

 On some pages, for example the various Product Gallery pages, you may follow a link to a secondary page.
 To return back to the previous page, you can hit the web browser's back button, or you can click on the big green left-pointing arrow in the top right corner of the web page (shown here on the right).
 Of course, you can always use the main buttons on the left- or right-hand side as well.